"Application Tips" User Experience Take the Survey

 • A company plans to export products to a target market.
 The products need to pass the testing and certification to ensure compliance with the safety standards of the target market before they can be manufactured and sold locally.

-• A company’s business involves brand or product dealership and sales.
-It needs to provide relevant licence(s) and dealership contract(s) in its application to prove the project’s feasibility.
+• A company’s business involves licensed brand product/service.
+It needs to provide relevant licensing/agency agreement(s) in its application to prove the project’s feasibility.

 • There are also some scenarios in which applicants do not need relevant licence/qualification/certification as a prerequisite in implementing a project.
 For example, a company plans to set up a new factory in a target market, and it is confirmed that no documentary proof is required enter the market; the company can simply place their business registration and licence (such as certifications for regulation of food or pharmaceutical products) into their application.